 Field report under development.

 You put the film in a similar manner to a Rolleiflex.
-At the bottom of the camera there is a whole with red glass where you need to watch for the number 1.
+At the bottom of the camera there is a hole with red glass where you need to watch for the number 1 while you roll the film after installation.
 Once the number appears you reset the counter on the side of the camera to 1 and start shooting.
 (I think I followed the right procedure but I ended up with my last frame being only a third of a frame.
 Need to check the manual.)

 Pros and cons

 - Lightweight and small.
 A beautiful camera.
 It’s a pity that the writings are not very visible anymore.
 Its a piece of Art deco!